NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

       nGraph engine class includes the input and output required to build nGraph graph from the nGraph engine kernel, the execution function, and the data exchange between nGraph and PaddlePaddle.
 The main methods are

-      - BuildNgIO: Gets input and output variables.
+      - BuildNgIO: gets input and output variables.
-      - GetNgFunction: Obtains the nGraph function used in the calculation.
+      - GetNgFunction: obtains the nGraph function used in the calculation.
 It matches entire pattern of the input to the output and saves functions that need to be called repeatedly.
       - BuildNgFunction: builds nGraph functions.
       - Run: calls backend execution  and exchange data with the paddle.
       - Related code :